25-DSDN142/music-visualiser-theonic100/README.md

 A P5JS framework for running a simple music visualizer, intended as a creative coding I assignment.

-Song details: // UPDATE THIS AS YOUR CHANGE YOUR SONG Title = Cody Carnes
+Song details: // UPDATE THIS AS YOUR CHANGE YOUR SONG Title = goodbye yesterday
-Artist = take you at your word
+Artist = elevation rythm